 Using Your Ultimate

-The Ranger’s Ultimate ability is Multi-target Missile Battery, which allows you to mark a number of enemies before sending a barrage of powerful tracking missiles their way.
-This ability can be absolutely devastating to both single-target enemies and larger groups.
+The Ranger’s Ultimate ability is Multi-target Missile Battery, which allows you to mark several enemies before sending a barrage of powerful tracking missiles their way.
+This ability can be devastating to both single-target enemies and larger groups.

 You’ll still fire the same amount of missiles regardless of how many enemies you’ve marked, so don’t worry about being too precise with it.
 However, you should keep in mind which targets are high-value and need to be dealt with as quickly as possible.